This page uses javascript to help render elements, if you have problems please enable javascript.

 left col

 The Urban Learning Program is an interdisciplinary pathway that prepares future educators to advance just, equitable, and inclusive education.
-Through a supportive cohort model, students build connections with peers and grow into socially conscious educators ready to serve the communities that need it most.
+Through a supportive cohort model, students build connections with peers and grow into socially conscious educators ready to serve their communities.

 right col